xbps-src-tutorials/xbps-src-tutorials.github.io/src/how-to-fetch-git-submodules.md

 to change the name of the downloaded archive.
 They are then put into `skip_extraction` and extracted in `post_extract`.

-[^1]: When there are multiple distfiles in a template, they are extracted into
+[^wrksrc]: When there are multiple distfiles in a template, they are extracted
-      the builddir and `wrksrc` is set to the builddir and not to a specific distfile's directory.
-This can be annoying to work with. `build_wrksrc` can be used to tell `xbps-src` which of the extracted directories should be treated as the primary one.
-[CWD is set to `build_wrksrc` in some build steps.](packaging-j4-dmenu-desktop.md#cwd)
+           into the builddir and `wrksrc` is set to the builddir and not to a specific distfile's directory.
+This can be annoying to work with.
+           `build_wrksrc` can be used to tell `xbps-src` which of the extracted directories should be treated as the primary one.
+[CWD is set to `build_wrksrc` in some build
+           steps.](packaging-j4-dmenu-desktop.md#cwd)